picoknow/picoknow.github.io/README.md

 The website was designed with a  _no_ use of javascript, or a similar scripting language, and all pages were processed by the Jekyll static site generator, albeit via the no-plugins github pages service.

-### Why not dynamic?

-The site is less dependent on server speed, with a static site.
-This site is made for the fastest delivery possible.
-Okay?

 ## Notes on adding...

 ### ...blog posts